loynin/Advanced-Lane-Finding/writeup_template.md

 ### Pipeline (video)

-It is all about it.
-Finally, I come to the final step is to build the pipline for processing the video.
-This pipline bombined all the previous processing steps in order to create the final images.
+That is all about it.
+Finally, I come to the final step is to build the pipeline for processing the video.
+This pipeline combined all the previous processing steps in order to create the final images.

-The pipline is run as the following processes:
+The pipeline is run as the following processes:

 1. Calibrate camera and undistort image
 2. Perform perspective transform